kamkor/blog/_posts/2015-10-5-Covariance-And-Contravariance-In-Scala.md

 compose(Function<? super V,? extends T> before)
 {% endhighlight %}

-In functional style programming it is very usual to have higher order functions, that is functions that take function as an argument.
-So in Java 8, everytime a higher order function is defined, the function taken as an argument should be declared with use-site variance: `Function<? super T,? extends K>`.
-This is really cumbersome and ugly, but as Java programmers we have to live with it.
+In functional style programming it is very usual to have higher order functions, that is, functions that take function as an argument.
+In Java 8, everytime a higher order function is defined, the function taken as an argument should have use-site variance annotations: `Function<? super T,? extends K>`.
+This is really cumbersome but as Java programmers we have to live with it.
+Things would be much easier and more pleasant if Java had declaration-site variance.

-### Use-site variance can make functionality of the type unusable
+### Use-site variance may reduce functionality of the type

-There is also another, more relevant problem with use-site variance.
+Another more relevant problem with use-site variance exists.
 Take a look at class `Box` defined in the next code listing. `Box` uses type parameter `A` as both output and input, so it can't be declared by the creator of the class as neither covariant nor contravariant.

 {% highlight scala %}
 class Box[A]() {

   private var _thing: A = _

   def retrieve: A = _thing

-   // explicit setter for the sake of example
   def put(thing: A) = this._thing = thing

 }
 {% endhighlight %}